zoffixznet/perl6.party/post/The-Hot-New-Language-Named-Rakudo.md

 ----

 When I came to Perl 6 around its first stable Christmas 2015 release, "The Name Issue" was in hot debate.
+Put simply: Perl 6 is not a replacement to Perl; Perl 6 is not the "next" Perl; Perl 6 is a very different language to Perl; so why does it still have 'Perl' in its name?

 From what I understand, the debate raged on for years prior to my arrival, so the topic always felt taboo to talk about, because it always ended up in a heated discussion, without a solution at end.
-However, we do need a solution.
+However, we *do* need that solution.

-At that time, the major argument I heard (and often peddled myself) for why Perl 6 had 'Perl' in the name was because of brand recognition.
+The major argument I heard (and often peddled myself) for why Perl 6 had 'Perl' in the name was because of brand recognition.
 The hypothesis was that fewer people would bother to use an unknown language "Foo" than a recognizable language "Perl".
-Now, two years later, we can examine whether that hypothesis was true and act accordingly.
+Now, two years later, we can examine whether that hypothesis was true and beneficial and act accordingly.

 ## Fo6.d for Thought